miguelmarco/bleachermark/README.md

     B.run() # runs the entire pipeline 100 times and saves everything

-### Finding the cut-off point between basic case and recursive case insehD&C algorithms
+### Finding the cut-off point between basic case and recursive case in D&C algorithms

 A classical example for this is Karatsuba multiplication: an ingenious recursive step allows multiplying two large integers by 3 multiplications (and some